sergio-ortiz/serverless-core-concepts2/README.md

 based on this [workshop](https://github.com/DavidWells/netlify-functions-workshop) by David Wells

-add a slash "/" followed by whatever string you want returned in the html
+add a "/name/" followed by whatever name you want returned in the html to the site url

 try it out [here](https://flamboyant-ramanujan-9a74d1.netlify.app)